ztlevi/TRI_Visualization/DataProcess/ReadMe.md

 Put all the needed columns name in the pd.DataFrame()

 If need more help, look through the python pandas homepage for more details

+- Notes: This program is responsible by Weicheng Jiang